 Other countries are known for their specific areas of focus.
 For example, Nigeria is known for its risky offshore oil industry; Chile is famous for its rare minerals; Canada is known for its gold and oil sands; the Middle East is popular for its oil and gas opportunities.
 Each foreign country has its own areas of economic focus and risk-to-reward profile for international investors.

 There are risks to investing in any country or market—including the United States—which is why creating a diversified portfolio is so important.
 For example, if the U.S. made a mistake in monetary policy and the dollar spiraled downward, wouldn't it be nice to be invested in other countries that aren't affected?
 However, there are several risks specifically associated with foreign versus domestic investing.

 Here are three of the most significant risks:

-- Geopolitical Political Risk: Some foreign companies operate in countries that may face geopolitical risks, such as terrorism or potentially hostile neighbors.
+- Geopolitical political risk: Some foreign companies operate in countries that may face geopolitical risks, such as terrorism or potentially hostile neighbors.
 For example, South Korea faces the risk of an attack by North Korea.
-As a result, investors should carefully consider the risks associate with the countries in which they invest.
+As a result, investors should carefully consider the risks associated with the countries in which they invest.

 - Economic and credit risk: Foreign companies are often dependent on the health of their host country's economy.
 While the U.S. has an AAA credit rating, there are many countries that have investment ratings ranging from near-perfect to well-below investment grade.
 And adverse economic events in these countries could impact companies operating within.